-– In 2012 I have to do all 42 walks from my book, “Secret Stairs, A Walking Guide to the Historic Staircases of LA” by Charles Flemming.
+– In 2012 I had the goal to do all 42 walks from my book, “Secret Stairs, A Walking Guide to the Historic Staircases of LA” by Charles Flemming.
+I was 10 walks shy of meeting my goal, but thats means I get to enjoy the Secret Stair walks in 2013!
 These posts are to (hopefully) convince you to buy the book and get out there to explore the secret stairs around LA.
 Enjoy! –

 A couple weeks ago I ventured out on Secret Stair walk #17: Fellowship Park, up in Echo Park’s hills.
 I really enjoyed this walk, as it really felt like I stumbled on a hidden gem in Los Angeles.